bisaso-404/voiceover-generator/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> This is a desktop automation tool - no live demo available.
+This project is used locally, but a sample workflow explanation is available here:

-- See the [Usage](#usage) section for running instructions
+Demo Documentation Link (coming soon)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>